 1971, not rated

 A live broadcast of a 1970 Elton John concert had become a popular bootleg, so it was released as an official album.
-The 48 minute live album includes a cover of ‘Honky Tonk Woman’ and an 18 minute version of ‘Burn Down The Mission’.
+The 48-minute live album includes a cover of ‘Honky Tonk Woman’ and an 18-minute version of ‘Burn Down The Mission’.
 Instead of the string infused arrangements of his studio albums, it’s the work of a three-piece band – Elton wasn’t allowed to use his live band of drummer Nigel Olsson and bassist Dee Murray on more than one song per studio album until 1972, but they’re featured here.

 Madman Across The Water

 If Tumbleweed Connection was John and Taupin’s country album, 1971’s Madman Across The Water flirts with progressive rock.
 Many of the tracks run over six minutes, and Rick Wakeman guests on Hammond organ.
 Perhaps due to an oversupply of Elton John albums on the market – Madman Across The Water was his fifth release of the 1970s – it was commercially lacklustre, failing to crack the UK top 40.
-Madman Across The Water is the most uneven of John’s records from the 1970s – the three key tracks are some of John’s absolute finest, but the remainder are unremarkable.
+Madman Across The Water is the most uneven of John’s records from the 1970s – the three key tracks are some of John’s absolute finest, but the remainder is unremarkable.

 Opening track ‘Tiny Dancer’ is one of John’s very best tunes – a tribute to Taupin’s girlfriend Maxine Feibelman, a seamstress for the Elton John Band.
 Buckmaster’s orchestration is an integral part of this multi-part epic, as is BJ Cole’s pedal steel, while John effortlessly hits the high notes in the chorus.
-Almost as good is second track ‘Levon’, Jon Bon Jovi’s all-time favourite song, another richly orchestrated and melodic ballad.
+Almost as good is the second track ‘Levon’, Jon Bon Jovi’s all-time favourite song, another richly orchestrated and melodic ballad.
 The title track is also excellent, with its ominous synths and John’s vocal intensity.
 Elsewhere ‘Indian Sunset’ is an interesting attempt at an orchestrated, native-American themed epic, and ‘Razor Face’ and ‘Rotten Peaches’ are serviceable album tracks, but it’s hard for the album tracks to gain attention when surrounded by three towering epics.

 The best parts of Madman Across The Water are untouchably good, making it an essential Elton John record, despite some dispensable album tracks.

 Honky Château marks the start of a new era for John.
 Buckmaster’s string arrangements are gone, while he uses the Elton John Band for an entire album for the first time.
 Dee Murray and Nigel Olsson are featured along with guitarist Davey Johnstone.
 The result is an energetic record that propelled John into the big leagues – it was the first of seven consecutive US number one albums.
-Honky Château touches on a variety of styles – there’s more of a rock and roll sound with the stripped down band, but there’s also country, New Orleans funk, and soft rock.
+Honky Château touches on a variety of styles – there’s more of a rock and roll sound with the stripped-down band, but there’s also country, New Orleans funk, and soft rock.

 Like every Elton John studio album, Honky Château isn’t perfect – in particular, the country songs ‘Mellow’ and ‘Slave’ drag a little.
 But it’s the best record from his prime era – the extra energy helps deep cuts like ‘Amy’ and ‘Hercules’ to shine.
-The two singles are great; the New Orleans flavoured ‘Honky Cat’ and the space themed ‘Rocket Man’ are among John’s tunes, and the simple acoustic strumming in the chorus of the latter is a great arrangement touch.
+The two singles are great; the New Orleans flavoured ‘Honky Cat’ and the space-themed ‘Rocket Man’ are among John’s tunes, and the simple acoustic strumming in the chorus of the latter is a great arrangement touch.
 ‘Mona Lisas and Mad Hatters’ is a widely loved deep cut, but ‘Susie (Dramas)’ is my favourite of the album tracks, featuring some great piano riffs and a snappy guitar solo.